 You can usually hear them before you see them: trios and quartets of women who have been apart far too long.
 There’s that spark of laughter that catches on and explodes, then heads leaned together as arms rise to mark the occasion with a selfie.

-Whether it’s for a gathering of moms giddy at being off-duty or empty-nesters and retirees with the freedom to feel like a kid again, here are four destinations ideal for some footloose fun.
+Whether it’s for a gathering of moms giddy at being off-duty or retirees with the freedom to feel like a kid again, here are four destinations ideal for some footloose fun with your best gal pals.

-A city once home to the country’s highest number of millionaires per capita, Duluth’s grand mansions provide luxurious, award-winning bed-and-breakfasts with wraparound porches and elegant fireplaces perfect for kicking back and reminiscing.
+A city once home to the country’s highest number of millionaires per capita, Duluth’s grand mansions have become luxurious, award-winning bed-and-breakfasts, complete with wine and cheese hours and cozy fireplaces perfect for kicking back and reminiscing.

 The Duluth Experience takes groups on history tours (some of which stop at the famed Glensheen Mansion) and seasonal waterfront walking tours.
 Other fresh ways to see the city include bike tours, kayaking and brewery tours.
 On balmy days May through October, grab a seat on the breezy upper deck of Vista Fleet boats for Lake Superior sightseeing.

-Boutique shoppers and art appreciators can find regionally inspired clothing, accessories, photos, paintings and pottery at galleries and shops in Canal Park, downtown Duluth and Fitger’s.
-Freshwater fish and old world Iron Range heritage inspires the menus at restaurants such as Grandma’s, with its rooftop bar, and Va Bene, with its pastas and patio seating facing the lake.
+Boutique shoppers and art appreciators can find regionally inspired clothing, accessories, photos, paintings and pottery at galleries and shops in Canal Park, downtown Duluth and at Fitger’s, an indoor mall that's also home to the city's oldest brewery, several restaurants and a cozy inn.
+When it's time to eat, freshwater fish, wild rice and old world Iron Range heritage inspire the menus at restaurants such as Grandma’s, with its rooftop bar, and Va Bene, with its pastas and patio seating facing the lake.

-For some of the sweetest views in the city, take a scenic trip along Skyline Drive to Enger Tower Park or a ride up the chairlift or down the Alpine Coaster at Spirit Mountain Adventure Park, with sweeping views of the St. Louis River and Lake Superior.
+For some of the sweetest views in the city, take a scenic trip along Skyline Drive to Enger Tower Park or a ride up the chairlift or down the Alpine Coaster at Spirit Mountain, with sweeping views of the St. Louis River and Lake Superior.

-The area also draws nature lovers with hikes, road-tripping along scenic Mississippi River bluffs, the National Eagle Center, guided trips into serene back channels with Broken Paddle Guiding, and day trips to state parks known for birdwatching.
+The Wabasha area also draws nature lovers for hiking, road-tripping along the scenic Mississippi River bluffs, guided canoe trips with Broken Paddle Guiding, and day trips to state parks known for birdwatching.

 For a fragrant blend of north woods and blue waters, head to Walker on the shore of Leech Lake.
 Shaped roughly like a paw print, Minnesota’s third-largest lake nestles into the 1.6-million acre Chippewa National Forest with 290 miles of hiking trails.